me5h/misp-webservice-client/README.md

 # misp-webservice-client
-A MISP Webservice for connecting 2 different versions of MISP and sharing events
+A MISP Webservice client for connecting 2 different versions of MISP and sharing events.

 Brief:
 This readme details the use of the web service client to connect one MISP with another to automatically share event data between them while removing the dependency on the versions being connected.
 There are 2 connectors 1 for each direction as the concerns need to be managed differently.
 All other functionality such as tagging is provided by the Rest API.